Northwood Hills, Hillingdon

 At the 2011 census, 57 per cent of Northwood Hills’ residents were white British.
 The main ethnic minority is of Indian birth or descent, and mostly Hindu.
 A relatively high 23 per cent of residents are aged over 60.

 During the 1960s the young Elton John (born Reginald Dwight) lived at 30 Frome Court on Pinner Road with his mother and stepfather-to-be.
 At the age of 16 he began performing at the Northwood Hills Hotel every weekend, for £1 a night plus the proceeds of a whip-round.
-Shown in the photograph above,* the establishment is now an Indian restaurant.
+The establishment is now an Indian restaurant.